Nationalism: 21st century

 The rise of globalism in the late 20th century led to a rise in nationalism and populism in Europe and North America.
 That trend was further fueled by increased terrorism in the West (the September 11 attacks in the United States being a prime example), increasing unrest and civil wars in the Middle East, and waves of Muslim refugees, especially from the Syrian Civil War, flooding into Europe (as of 2016 the refugee crisis appears to have peaked).
 Nationalist groups like Germany's Pegida, France's National Front and the UK Independence Party gained prominence in their respective nations advocating restrictions on immigration to protect the local populations.
+In South Korea, similar debates over national historiography have included works such as Anti-Japan Tribalism (2019) by economist Lee Young-hoon, which critiques aspects of established historical narratives related to the colonial period.

 Since 2010, Catalan nationalists have led a renewed Catalan independence movement and declared Catalan independence.
 The movement has been opposed by Spanish nationalists.
 In the 2010s, the Greek economic crisis and waves of immigration have led to a significant rise of Fascism and Greek nationalism across Greece, especially among the youth.

 In Russia, exploitation of nationalist sentiments allowed Vladimir Putin to consolidate power.
 This nationalist sentiment was used in Russia's annexation of Crimea in 2014 and other actions in Ukraine.
 Nationalist movements gradually began to rise in Central Europe as well, particularly Poland, under the influence of the ruling party, Law and Justice (led by Jarosław Kaczyński).
 In Hungary, the anti-immigration rhetoric and stance against foreign influence is a powerful national glue promoted the ruling Fidesz party (led by Viktor Orbán).
 Nationalist parties have also joined governing coalitions in Bulgaria, Slovakia, Latvia and Ukraine.

 In India, Hindu nationalism has grown in popularity with the rise of the Bharatiya Janata Party, a right-wing party which has been ruling India at the national level since 2014.
 The rise in religious nationalism comes with the rise of right-wing populism in India, with the election and re-election of populist leader Narendra Modi as Prime Minister, who promised economic prosperity for all and an end to corruption.
 Militant Buddhist nationalism is also on the rise in Myanmar, Thailand and Sri Lanka.

-In Japan, nationalist influences in the government developed over the course of the early 21st century, largely from the far right ultra-conservative Nippon Kaigi organization.
+In Japan, nationalist influences in the government developed over the course of the early 21st century, largely from the far-right ultra-conservative Nippon Kaigi organization.
 The new movement has advocated re-establishing Japan as a military power and pushed revisionist historical narratives denying events such as the Nanking Massacre.

-A referendum on Scottish independence from the United Kingdom was held on 18 September 2014.
+The 2014 Scottish independence referendum was held on 18 September.
 The proposal was defeated, with 55.3% voting against independence.
 In a 2016 referendum, the British populace unexpectedly voted to withdraw the United Kingdom from the European Union (known as Brexit).
 As the promise of continued European Union membership was a core feature of the anti-independence campaign during the Scottish referendum, there have been calls for a second referendum on Scottish independence.